 Car crashes are violent and scary.
 Typically with no time to think or process the accident, you may be in shock, may not realize the extent of your injuries and most likely will not be in a frame of mind to make solid judgments and important decisions.

-This car accident checklist includes actions to take immediately after a car accident to:
+This car accident checklist, which you can download and print at the top of this page, includes actions to take immediately after a car accident to:

 - Stay as safe as possible

 - Get emergency help for yourself and others at the scene of the crash